johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 topic, the more I realised how much depth and subtlety there is to it.
-It's not unlikely that I made a few mistakes here and there, and as there is far too much misinformation circulating about emulating these systems on the Internet already, if you've spotted any mistakes, factual or otherwise, I'd appreciate if you'd let me know in the comments so I can make the necessary corrections.
+It's not unlikely that I made a few mistakes here and there, and as there is far too much misinformation circulating about emulating these systems on the Internet already, if you've spotted any errors, factual or otherwise, I'd appreciate if you'd let me know in the comments so I can make the necessary corrections.